-The Model 500T2G8 TWT amplifier consists of four principal subsystems.
-Two of these subsystems, the microwave power assembly and the TWT power supply are discussed in Sections 2.2 and 2.3, respectively.
+The Model 200T4G8 TWT amplifier consists of four principal subsystems.
+Two of these subsystems, the microwave power assembly (A24380-030) and the TWT power supply (A22520-090) are discussed in sections 2.2 and 2.3, respectively.

 The other two subsystems are the microprocessor control system and the TWTA packaging.
 These both consist of a number of subassemblies.
-See the build tree in Section 5.1 for further information about how the parts lists are structured.
+See the build tree in section 5.1 for further information about how the parts lists are structured.

-The heart of the microprocessor control system is the control head assembly (A22933-300), which consists of the CPU board (A18450-006) and the data link board (A22488-001).
-The microprocessor control system supervises the power supply, provides metering display, processes operator front panel inputs, and enables communication with a host computer over the IEEE-488 interface.
-Communication from the front panel is through the HPA display board (A22700-900).
+The heart of the microprocessor control system is the control head assembly (A26946-300) and the HPA display board (A22700-900).
+The microprocessor control system supervises the power supply, provides metering display, processes operator front panel input, and enables communication with a host computer over the IEEE-488 interface.